Financial Aid

 Satisfactory Academic Progress (SAP)

 All financial aid recipients must make satisfactory academic progress toward their educational objectives.
-This is defined as maintaining a 2.0 cumulative GPA for undergraduate and professional students (3.0 for graduate students), keeping pace which means completing a minimum of 75% of all attempted credits at UH Hilo (as well as approved courses at other institutions) and not exceeding the normal completion timeframe for your degree program.
+This is defined as maintaining a 2.0 cumulative GPA for undergraduate and professional students (3.0 for graduate students), maintaining a 75% completion rate (pace) of all attempted credits at UH Hilo (as well as approved courses at other institutions) and not exceeding the normal completion timeframe for your degree program.
 Please read the Satisfactory Academic Progress Policy in its entirety to ensure you understand these requirements and the consequences of not meeting them.

 Aid Disbursement and Refund

-Your financial aid from UH Hilo will be disbursed no sooner than 10 days before your first day of class providing all requirements are completed.
-It will first be applied to any balance owed to UH Hilo for that term (tuition, fees, housing and meals, etc.), then any remaining funds will be issued to you in the form of a refund via eRefund or paper check mailed to your mailing address.
+Your financial aid from UH Hilo will be disbursed no sooner than 10 days before your first day of class provided all requirements are complete and eligibility is met.
+It will first be applied to any balance owed to UH Hilo for that term (tuition, fees, housing, meals, etc.), then any remaining funds will be issued to you in the form of a refund via eRefund or paper check mailed to your mailing address.
 This process can take up to 5-7 business days.